 Hello there!
 How are you?
 It’s been a while since I last updated my blog.
-I have been really busy with work and my 4 kids.
-But I did want to make Easter eggs and share them with you.
+I have been really busy with work and family.
+But I did want to decorate Easter eggs and share them with you.
 It’s kind of a tradition of this blog.
 And to be honest, my Easter egg blog posts are my best read posts.
 People visit my blog spring, summer and fall to read about my Easter eggs.
 I don’t know why, but I’m not complaining.
-So here is my botanical Easter eggs DIY.
+So here is this year’s decorating idea, botanical Easter eggs DIY.

 Happy Easter!
 I love decorating eggs for Easter and this year, I kept it really simple.
 These delicate egg vases are a sweet, easy and inexpensive Easter project.
 The pure white eggs combine beautifully with the delicate flowers and the fresh green leaves.

 It’s almost Easter, so it’s time to get crafty.
+Join me in this blog post where I show you how to make pressed flower Easter eggs.
 I have always loved decorating eggs for Easter.
-First as a child, and later with my own children.
+First as a child, and later with my children.
 My boys are growing up too fast and are no longer interested in crafts.
-They are still interested in the Easter egg hunt but prefer chocolate eggs over dyed eggs.
+They love an Easter egg hunt but prefer chocolate eggs over dyed eggs.
 I’m on my own now!

 Last year, I dyed my eggs in different shades of blue and green to create an ombré effect.
 This year, I tried a new Easter egg idea I’m sharing with you.
 It’s an easy and affordable project.
 All you need are eggs and pressed flowers.Continue reading DIY pressed flower Easter eggs

 Easter is just a week away so I decided it was time to dye some eggs.
-While the kids are busy with their egg holder and paint brush I am working on my own project: dyeing eggs in different shades of turquoise.
+While the kids are busy with their egg holder and paintbrush I am working on my own project: dyeing eggs in different shades of turquoise.

 Haven’t dyed your Easter eggs yet and looking for an easy project?
 These pretty turquoise eggs make an easy and inexpensive Easter decoration.
 All you need are eggs, a simple Easter egg kit and some patience.Continue reading DIY turquoise Easter eggs